m-schaeffler/node-red-my-nodes/node-red-logic/README.md

 Message is only forwarded, if the payload falls below a threshold value.

-Each <code>topic</code> is treated seperatly.
+Each `topic` is treated seperatly.

 ### Input

-The message property to be used as payload can be defined with the <code>Property</code> property.
+The message property to be used as payload can be defined with the `Property` property.

 |msg.    | type   | description                       |
 |:-------|:-------|:----------------------------------|